HMHelloWorld/CCSLSketch/README.md

 A Tool for Clock Constraint Specification Language(CCSL)  Synthesis

 ## Workflow
+Our tool consists of three key components: Paser, Encoder, and Sketch synthesizer.
+All these tool are all developed using JAVA.
+So users should have a JAVA Runtime environment.
+We suggest the users to install the JAVA Runtime environment JAVA 1.8.0.
-Firstly, we parse the incomplete CCSL constraints and traces from xml file to our datastructure Secondly, we encode CCSL synthesis problem into sketching problem.
+Firstly, we parse the incomplete CCSL constraints and traces from xml file to our datastructure.
+Secondly, we encode CCSL synthesis problem into sketching problem.
 Finally, we using program synthesis tool SKETCH to synthesize incomplete CCSL specification.